What Does the Bible Say About Overeating? (+ How to Walk in Grace!)

 It was the grace of God that allowed me to put my chronic overeating to rest.

-For the grace of God has appeared, bringing salvation for all people,training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ,who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.
+For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.

 Titus 2:11-14

-If you’re stuck in a cycle of negative self-talk that leaves you wanting to eat, even more, I will challenge you to meet your next slip with a massive dose of g-r-a-c-e.
+If you’re stuck in a cycle of negative self-talk that leaves you wanting to eat even more, I will challenge you to meet your next slip with a massive dose of g-r-a-c-e.

-The next time you catch yourself in a food-funk, pause.
 Acknowledge that you’re kinda rolling around in the mud and accept that God does not condemn you.
 Rather, He’s a good, good Father who is waiting there to clean you off.

 Step back and ask the Holy Spirit to reveal the truth.
-What do you really need at this moment and how can you best meet that need?
+What do you really need at this moment, and how can you best meet that need?
 If you’re not sure, it’s ok.
 Flee the scene and give yourself a moment to think before taking action.

 Some days you may follow the Spirit, others the flesh.
 Embrace grace and turn around…

-The Bible + Overeating + 180
+The Bible + Overeating + Turning Around with Grace

 Funny how foods are labeled as “good” and bad” and we often assume those very same labels when we eat them.
-But what we eat can not make us right with God.
+But what we eat cannot make us right with God.
 God cares most about the state of our hearts.

 He wants us in right-standing with Him and part of that process is found in repentance.
 When we’re first saved, we repent and accept Christ as Lord.
 While the work is done and our salvation is secure, there’s still some “house cleaning” we need to do while here on earth.